rivie13/godot-ai-autonomous-agent/README.md

 *   **Code Writing**: Can create new scripts or modify existing ones.
 *   **Syntax Checking**: Automatically verifies code for errors before finishing a task.
 *   **Multiple Models**: Support for **Gemini**, **Ollama**, **OpenRouter**, and **OpenWebUI**.
-*   **Context Aware**: Knows it is working inside Godot 4.5+ and uses GDScript best practices.

-## Installation
+## Installation and Use

 1. Copy the `ai_autonomous_agent` folder into your project's `addons/` directory.
 2. Enable the plugin in **Project > Project Settings > Plugins**.
 3. Open the **AI Agent** bottom panel.
-4. Configure your preferred LLM provider (e.g., local Ollama or Gemini API key).
+4. Configure your LLM provider and your API Key.

-## Quick Start

-1. Click **"New Agent"** in the bottom panel.
+5. Click **"New Agent"** in the bottom pannel to create your agent.
+6. Summon your agent.
-2. Type your request (e.g., *"Create a player controller with double jump"*).
+7. Type your request (e.g., *"Create a player controller with double jump"*).
-3. Watch the agent work!
-It will verify files, write code, and confirm when it's done.

 ## License